obonaventure/cnp3/book-2nd/protocols/tcp.rst

 The TCP options are encoded by using a Type Length Value format where :

  - the first byte indicates the `type` of the option.
- - the second byte indicates the total length of the option (including the first two bytes) in bytes
+ - the second byte indicates the total length of the option (including the first two bytes) in bytes.
- - the last bytes are specific for each type of option
+ - the last bytes are specific for each type of option.

 :rfc:`793` defines the Maximum Segment Size (MSS) TCP option that must be understood by all TCP implementations.
 This option (type 2) has a length of 4 bytes and contains a 16 bits word that indicates the MSS supported by the sender of the `SYN` segment.
 The MSS option can only be used in TCP segments having the `SYN` flag set.